stormpath/stormpath-rails/README.md

 end
 ```

-If verify email set to enable after user registers he will first receive an email with the link and token with which he can verify his account. uri is the link which is used to verify the account and next_uri is location where user will be redirected after his account has been verified.
+If email verification is enabled, after the user registers he will first receive an email with the link and token with which he can verify his account. `uri` is the link which is used to verify the account and `next_uri` is the location where the user will be redirected after his account has been verified.

-The email that is sent to the account is configurable through the Stormpath Admin Console.
+The email that is sent to the account is configurable through the [Stormpath Admin Console](https://api.stormpath.com).

 ### Forgot Password

 By default forgot password is disabled.
-To enable it add the following code to the configuration file
+To enable it add the following code to the configuration file:

 ```ruby
 Stormpath::Rails.configure do |config|